A1AYN Intelligence

 Methodology

 How A1AYN structures analysis, labels confidence, and grounds outputs in traceable sources.
+This page is the summary.
+The full epistemic contract, six objects from entity to forecast with the evidence rules for each, lives on the data methodology page.
 Scoring rubrics and data source citations are documented in each domain's own methodology page.

 Principles